andrii256-denys/frontend-react-typescript-version/README.md

 # Default stuff from create-react-app

-Idease <br>
-1. implement different stuff in scss into sass loops.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).